-Even when living abroad, US citizens and Green Card holders must file a US tax return if they meet the filing thresholds.
-The 2019 tax year thresholds are:
+Even when living abroad and even if they don’t owe any tax, US citizens and Green Card holders must file a US tax return if they meet the filing thresholds.
+This also applies to Digital Nomads.

 |Filing Status||Gross income|